oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 [[JSON Schema](#jsonschema)] are valid *format* options for the String type.

-When applying the *pattern* option in JIDL, it should be directly connected to the String TypeName.
-The entire pattern specification is surrounded with braces "{ }", containing `pattern="REGEX"` where `REGEX` is the regular expression that governs the format of the string.
+The *pattern* option in JADN is identified by the `%` type option character followed immediately by the regular expression to be applied, with the entire option contained in double-quotes.
+When applying the *pattern* option in JIDL, it should be directly connected to the `String` type name.
+The JIDL pattern specification is surrounded with braces "{ }", containing `pattern="REGEX"` where `REGEX` is the regular expression that governs the format of the string.
 Here are the JADN and JIDL